 - Better data availability, reliability, and accuracy

 - Reduced settlement risk through minimal human touch-points

 - Greater visibility of transactions and cash flow

 - Greater AR staff efficiency and productivity

-Some businesses are stuck with antiquated CRM, ERP, and payment processing systems that don't have the capability to support STP.
+Some businesses are stuck with antiquated CRM, ERP, and payment processing systems that can't support STP.
 The problem is compounded if these platforms are not PCI compliant, as the business would shoulder enormous risks in credit card processing.

-It isn't uncommon for firms to use either an in-house or third-party payment tool for batch processing that can only process one batch and one payment at a time.
+It isn't uncommon for firms to use an in-house or third-party payment tool for batch processing that can only process one batch and one payment at a time.
 This lengthy process would take 3-5 days to complete.
 Meanwhile, modern STP solutions take only a fraction of that time.

-Choosing a straight-through processing solution that works with existing software is important.
+Choosing a straight-through processing solution that works with existing software is essential.
 With Paystand, your company can process payments securely and quickly.
 All you need is an internet connection.
 Our software also makes it easier for businesses to automate their manual payment and accounts receivable processes.

-Your company can process payments from all major credit and debit cards, as well as ACH, free [zero-fee direct debit payments, and virtual cards via one unified payment portal.
+Your company can process payments from all major credit and debit cards, ACH, free [zero-fee direct debit payments, and virtual cards via one unified payment portal.
 Plus, you can prevent high payment processing fees from cutting into your ROI by paying wholesale credit/debit card processing fees or encouraging your customers to pay with Paystand's zero-fee options.